SuperNeurons: FFT-based Gradient Sparsification in the Distributed Training of Deep Neural Networks

-These two challenges -- increasing data exchanged, and decreasing opportunity to hide communication latency -- make it attractive to look for solutions that decrease the communication volumes.
-Congestion at the parameter server caused by large gradient messages prolongs the staleness of gradients \cite{cui2016geeps}, hurting the convergence rate.
-Although the ring based \allreduce fully utilizes nodes' bandwidth, large gradients incur non-negligible overhead especially compared to the cost of computations (Fig.\ref{comp_comm_profile}).
-Training a neural network is an iterative process, and imprecise gradient updates do not significantly affect the final accuracies as parameters are still iteratively refined toward the target behavior \cite{aji2017sparse}.
-Lossy gradient compression can achieve greater compression rates and still allow the network to achieve target accuracies \cite{alistarh2017qsgd}.
+These two challenges -- increasing data exchanged, and decreasing opportunity to hide communication latency -- make it attractive to look for solutions that minimize the communication cost by decreasing the communication volume.
+Training a neural network with imprecise gradient updates still works as parameters are iteratively refined \cite{aji2017sparse}.
+Particularly, lossy gradient compression can achieve higher compression rates and still allow the network to deliver target accuracy \cite{alistarh2017qsgd}.
 Given this, it is not surprising that several gradient compression approaches have been proposed in the literature.
-They generally fall into two categories: quantization of the gradients (\eg~\cite{seide20141, wen2017terngrad, alistarh2017qsgd, de2015taming}), where these are represented with lower precision numbers, and sparsification (\eg~\cite{aji2017sparse}), where small gradient values are treated as zero and not transmitted.
+They generally fall into two categories: quantization of the gradients (\eg~\cite{seide20141, wen2017terngrad, alistarh2017qsgd, de2015taming}), where these are represented with lower precision numbers, and sparsification (\eg~\cite{aji2017sparse, alistarh2018convergence, wangni2018gradient}), where small gradient are treated as zero and not transmitted.
 We discuss these approaches in detail in Section~\ref{related_work}.
-As we describe next, we propose a novel gradient compression scheme that uses adaptive quantization and tunable FFT-based gradient compression that, together, achieve variable compression ratios that can maintain convergence quality, and, critically, is cheap enough computationally to be beneficial even in Infiniband networks.
+As we describe next, we propose a novel gradient compression scheme that uses adaptive quantization and tunable FFT-based gradient compression that, together, achieve variable compression ratios that can maintain convergence quality, and, critically, is cheap enough computationally to be beneficial.